tealhorizon87/ms4_right-fit-tailoring/README.md

   - [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
     - The main CSS library used to style the pages and make it responsive
   - [Django](https://www.djangoproject.com/)
-    - A full stack framework used facilitate the production of the application
+    - A full stack framework used facilitate the production of the application (see `requirements.txt` for a full list of dependencies)

 ### Tools:
   - [Atom](https://atom.io/) with [GitHub Desktop](https://desktop.github.com/)